 And after a nice walk, what better than to enter the second most important museum in the city after the MoMa, the Brooklyn Museum.

 It is a marvel, both for its content and its container.
-In it, you can enjoy not only the works of great masters of all time and contemporary artists, but also of ancient cultures that will give you a global vision of the history of humanity and art from all corners of the planet.
+In it, you can enjoy not only the works of great masters of all time and contemporary artists, but also of ancient cultures that will give you a global view of the history of mankind and art from all corners of the planet.

 You can not miss its magnificent collection of Egyptian art in which you will travel back in time to feel like a real pharaoh.